Review of the Album "Somewhere in Time" by British Heavy Metal Band Iron Maiden

 What is your favorite song on the album Somewhere in Time?

-The song called The Loneliness of the Long Distance Runner
+The song called "The Loneliness of the Long Distance Runner"

-The album ends with the incredible song Deja Vu
+Somewhere In Time ends with the incredible song Deja Vu

-The incredible nature of the album continues with the excellent song called Déjà Vu.
+The incredible nature of the album continues with the excellent song called "Déjà Vu."
 You feel as if you have been to certain places or you remember certain faces but you are not sure where they are from.
 But you feel like you have talked to someone and you know what is going to happen next.
 It feels like that conversation was pre-arranged.
 The melodies in this song were always memorable for me.
-The album ends with the over eight minute long song called Alexander the Great.
+The album ends with the over eight minute long song called "Alexander the Great."
 It is about Alexander’s rise to power and domination.
 However, in spite of his journeys and conquests, he would die of a fever in Babylon in 323 B.C.
 Overall, I have thought for years that this may be Iron Maiden’s peak as a band.
 Along with Master of Puppets, Somewhere in Time is easily one of the best albums of 1986.
 The best songs are Caught Somewhere in Time, Sea of Madness, The Loneliness of the Long Distance Runner, and Déjà Vu.
 This album gets a 90 points out of 100 from this writer.